Capture more than just a moment,

 “The Honorable Judge” Corporate Painting

 When working with dark colors of pastel one must be very careful apply the dark colors slowly as not to blend in with the light colors.
-The red tie and book gave color in the foreground with the books and flags adding color and stature.
+The red tie and the red book gave color in the foreground with the books and flags adding color and stature.

 30″ X 40″